 What is Moleskin vs. Flannel?

-Flannel has a similar weave and texture with moleskin.
+Flannel has a similar weave and texture to moleskin.
 Although the two have a soft texture, moleskin is stronger and denser.
 The flannel is woven loosely, and this gives it a fuzzy texture.
 Flannel can also be used for outdoor and heavy-duty activities.

 What is Moleskin Uses?